Epiglottitis is characterized by inflamed tissue in your

 - burning your throat from drinking hot beverages

-Who Is at Risk for Epiglottitis?
+Is at Risk for Epiglottitis?

-Anyone can develop epiglottitis.
-However, the factors below can increase your risk of developing it.
+factors that can increase your risk of developing it.

 Weak Immune System

 to fight germs.
 Poor immune function makes it easier for epiglottitis to

-What Are the Signs of Epiglottitis?
+Are the Symptoms of Epiglottitis?

-Symptoms common in children include:
+The symptoms of epiglottitis that are common in children include:

-- upper respiratory infection
+- an upper respiratory infection

-- fever with chills
+- a fever with chills

 - lessened symptoms when leaning forward or

-- scratchy and sore throat
+- a scratchy and sore throat

-- hoarse voice
+- a hoarse voice

 - breathing through the mouth